LDSSA/ds-prep-course/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ![start](assets/open_update.png)

-then download and install any updates that appear on the **Windows** Update menu (shown bellow)
+then download and install any updates that appear on the Windows Update menu (shown bellow)

 ![start](assets/windows_update.png)

-if in the process of installing updates your computer restarts, make sure your go back to the **Windows** Update menu and check that your computer is up to date.
+After you're done installing those updates, please [check which version of Windows 10 you are running](https://support.microsoft.com/en-us/help/13443/windows-which-version-am-i-running), and if your version number is smaller that `1909`, then please keep coming back to Windows Update and installing updates untill you have at least version `1909`.
 Then you may proceed with the guide.

-## Install the **Windows** Subsystem for Linux
+## Install the Windows Subsystem for Linux

-Before installing any Linux distros for WSL, you must ensure that the "**Windows** Subsystem for Linux" optional feature is enabled:
+Before installing any Linux distros for WSL, you must ensure that the "Windows Subsystem for Linux" optional feature is enabled:

-1. Open PowerShell as Administrator by typing "PowerShell" in your **windows** search bar
+1. Open PowerShell as Administrator by typing "PowerShell" in your Windows search bar

 ![start](assets/start.png)